aasatoyin/post-install-config/README.md

 What is a User?
 Users are the ticket owners of the tickets in the help desk.
 When a ticket is created in the help desk, the user is associated with their email address in the User Directory of the help desk.
 Users can be added or deleted from the User Directory of the help desk at any time.
 Please note, if the user is deleted the tickets of the user must also be deleted.

 A user is created in the Agent Panel, so we will switch to agent panel at the top right of the page : Agent panel -> USer > Add User > and fill out the appropriate information.
-Note: We can add as many user as possible by clicking Add New User.
+Note: We can add as many user as possible by adding New User.
 </p>
 <br />